 Like coffee, tea contains caffeine, the stimulant that wakes us up and increases concentration.
 The amount of caffeine in a cup of tea varies greatly -- everything from location to processing decisions affects the outcome -- but most agree that there's more caffeine in coffee than in tea.
 A standard cup of coffee contains anywhere from 80 to 120 milligrams (mg) of caffeine, while a cup of tea can have between 20 and 60 mg of caffeine.
 Most reports note that black tea is the strongest, containing about 30 to 40 mg.
 Green tea and oolong tea contain less, somewhere between 10 and 20 mg.
 White tea is thought to contain almost a negligible amount of caffeine, about 1 percent of the caffeine in a cup of coffee.

-For lots more information on tea and related topics, check out the links on the next page.
+For lots more information on tea and related topics, check out the links that follow.

 - Hohenegger, Beatrice.
 "Liquid Jade: The Story of Tea from East to West."
 New York: St. Martin's Press, 2006.